 It’s widely acknowledged that picking represents more than 50% of a warehouse’s costs, so optimising your warehouse layout so that you utilise the space in the most efficient way will reduce operating costs and drive profitability.

 To maximise your own warehouse layout speak to one of our warehouse design experts.
-Call us on 020 8819 9071 or contact us using the website contact form.
+Call us on 020 8819 9071 or book a free consultation with us here.